-You've worked hard to accumulate wealth.
+You've worked hard for your money.
 As you contemplate passing it on to the next generation, keep in mind there's someone who wants his cut – Uncle Sam.
 The good news is that life insurance can help.

-You can use your policy to pass your legacy to the next generation, and your beneficiaries don't have to pay income tax on the money they receive.
+You can pass your legacy to the next generation without your beneficiaries having to pay income tax on the money they receive.
 So, if you buy a policy with a $250,000 death benefit, your heirs will actually get $250,000.
 Sounds like a good deal, right?

-Talk to your insurance professional about using life insurance to maximize the amount of money you leave to your heirs.
+Learn more about taxes on your life insurance policy by talking to your insurance professional about using life insurance to maximize the amount of money you leave to your heirs.